kyamagu/caffe-docker/README.md

 ## Getting started

 The docker image automatically launches jupyter notebook at port 8888.
+Create a `notebooks` directory (`mkdir notebooks`) in the current directory and start the container.

 ```bash
 docker run -it \